How Intelligent Automation for Insurance Can Boost Your Bottom Line

 Through the transformation, Zurich Insurance Group also freed up employees to work in other important segments, improved claims payments because of correct estimations and completely recalibrated its operations.

-Also Read: P&C System TCO – What Are All the Factors in Figuring This Metric?
+Also Read: P&C Insurance Software TCO – What Are All the Factors in Figuring This Metric?

 Takeaway